-Members of the Juvenile Justice Coordinating Council (JJCC), various county agencies, law enforcement agencies, community-based organizations, and Probation staff were all invited to participate in the Local Action Plan Update committee that met in September 2019, November 2019 and February 2020.
+Previously, members of the Juvenile Justice Coordinating Council (JJCC), various county agencies, law enforcement agencies, community-based organizations, and Probation staff were all invited to participate in the Local Action Plan Update committee that met in September 2019, November 2019 and February 2020.
 A wide variety of individuals participated in these meetings from each of the above identified organizations.
-During these meetings, the current Local Action Plan (last updated in 2013) was evaluated and reviewed, as well as the goals from 2013.
+During these meetings, the current Local Action Plan was evaluated and reviewed, as well as the goals from previous year.
 Subgroups were created that focused on four areas of the plan: (1) Prevention (2) Intervention (3) Enforcement and (4) Detention.
 Updated goals, partnerships, programs and services were identified and placed in an updated Local Action Plan to cover the time period 2020-2025.

-The updated Local Action Plan was submitted for the Juvenile Justice Coordinating Council's approval in April 2020.
+The Local Action Plan (with FY 21/22 updated information in Attachment B) was submitted for the Juvenile Justice Coordinating Council's approval in April 2021.
 It will be included in the submission of this JJCPA-YOBG Annual Plan.

-If your Plan has not been updated this year, explain why no changes to your plan are necessary.
+If your Plan has not been updated this year, explain why no changes to your plan are necessary. · , , , · , , N/A

-N/A